 ![]() |

-JOY SPOT |
+| JOY SPOT |

 ![]() |

-All sausage sold in stores and restaurants are soy based made in different sizes with various dyes to give it a variety of the same mix. |
+All sausages sold in stores and restaurants are soy-based made in different sizes with various dyes to give it a variety of the same mix. |

 ![]() |

-All sausages are soy based and the women in this grocery store thought it odd I was taking photos of the sausages! |
+All sausages are soy-based, and the women in this grocery store thought it odd I was taking photos of the sausages! |

 ![]() |

-I notice it has crippled back legs and had puppies.
+I notice it has crippled back legs and has had puppies. |

 ![]() |

-Buddhist Temple being restored
+Buddhist Temple is being restored

 next to the Thai Massage in Nakhon Sri Thammarat